 When the soil underneath a concrete slab is of poor quality and can no longer support its weight, the slab will sink or settle.
 If some areas of soil are weak and others are not, the result may be uneven, unleveled, cracked, or caving concrete.
 Sinking concrete is caused by excessive weight, expansion and contraction due to changes in the weather, and erosion of supporting soil due to the movement of water below the surface.
-Poly leveling takes the same concept as mudjacking but brings it into the 21st century.
-Instead of using a mud mixture, poly leveling uses a polyurethane foam that is 100% waterproof and never breaks down, resulting in a stronger, longer lasting fix to your uneven concrete.
+Poly lift takes the same concept as mudjacking but brings it into the 21st century.
+Instead of using a mud mixture, poly lift uses a polyurethane foam that is 100% waterproof and never breaks down, resulting in a stronger, longer lasting fix to your uneven concrete.

 COMMON AREAS THAT EXPERIENCE SINKING

 Sinking concrete is unattractive and can create tripping hazards if not repaired.
 Epp Concrete offers concrete leveling services as a solution to sinking concrete issues.
 In most cases, the price of raising your concrete is just a fraction of the cost of completely replacing it.

 MUDJACKING VS POLYINJECTION

 Mudjacking is a technique in which a mixture of water, soil, concrete, and other materials are hydraulically pumped under sunken concrete to fill voids and lift the concrete upwards.
 It involves drilling several holes into a slab of concrete so the material can be pumped below the slab, and then the holes are filled with concrete to mask the repair.